programmingadev/engineering-hub/README.md

 > "The derivative of an orange is a slice."
 Intuition so deep that you don't calculate, you *see and feel*.

+### The Goal

+> *The goal is not to collect notes.
+The goal is to become the engineer who doesn't need them!*

 ---
 ## Principles